RoaringBitmap/CRoaring/.github/ISSUE_TEMPLATE/bug_report.md

 If we cannot reproduce the issue, then we cannot address it.
 Note that a stack trace from your own program is not enough.
 A sample of your source code is insufficient: please provide a complete test for us to reproduce the issue.
 Please reduce the issue: use as small and as simple an example of the bug as possible.

 It should be possible to trigger the bug by using solely CRoaring with our default build setup.
 If you can only observe the bug within some specific context, with some other software, please reduce the issue first.

+As part of the reproduction, you should demonstrate that the result differs from what is expected from our documentation.
+Thus you are encouraged to quote our documentation or to at least show awareness of it.

 **CRoaring release**